polyaxon/polyaxon/templates/experimentation/distributed_experiments.md

 ## Distributed experiments with Tensorflow

-To [distribute Tensorflow](https://www.tensorflow.org/deploy/distributed) experiment, the user needs to defines cluster, which is a set of tasks that participate in the distributed execution.
+To [distribute Tensorflow](https://www.tensorflow.org/deploy/distributed) experiment, the user needs to define a cluster, which is a set of tasks that participate in the distributed execution.

 Tensorflow defines 3 different types of tasks: master, worker, and parameter server.

-To define a cluster in Polyaxon with a master, 3 workers, and 1 parameter server, add a tensorflow subsection to environment section of your polyaxonfile:
+To define a cluster in Polyaxon with a master, 3 workers, and 1 parameter server, add a tensorflow subsection to the environment section of your polyaxonfile:

 ```yaml
 ...